t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

 Figure~\ref{fig:scenario II-1} presents the result for $\mathcal{D}_{mix}$.
-As indicated by the arrow, the quality function aims to bias the distribution in the $(C_{11})_{raw}$-$vf$ space towards the northwest direction.
-For $C_{11}$, we used its raw value for better scaling with volume fraction $vf$.
-In Figure~\ref{fig:scenario II-1}(b), the resulting distribution of t-METASET shows an even stronger bias to the upper region than that of the $iid$ replicates, whereas the datapoints near the bottom right gamut are more sparse.
-Figure~\ref{fig:scenario II-1}(c) provides even more intuitive evidence: (top) t-METASET without the quality function does not show distributional difference with the $iid$ case. (bottom) In contrast, the quality-based t-METASET leads to the strongly biased distribution -- virtually opposite to the $iid$ one -- congruent with the enforced quality over high stiffness-to-volume ratio.
+As indicated by the arrow, the quality function aims to bias the distribution in the $C_{11}$-$v_f$ space towards the northwest direction.
+In Figure~\ref{fig:scenario II-1}(b), the resulting distribution of t-METASET shows an even stronger bias to the upper region than that of the $iid$ replicates, whereas the data points near the bottom right gamut are more sparse.
+Figure~\ref{fig:scenario II-1}(c) provides even more intuitive evidence: t-METASET without the quality function does not show distributional difference with the $iid$ case.
+In contrast, the quality-based t-METASET leads to the strongly biased distribution -- virtually opposite to the $iid$ one -- congruent with the enforced quality over high stiffness-to-volume ratio.
 Both plots corroborate that t-METASET can accommodate the preference of high stiffness-to-volume ratio, \textit{even when starting with no property at all}.
 Along the way, t-METASET addresses property diversity as well, as indicated by the distance gain of property that exceeds unity (Figure~\ref{fig:scenario II-1}(a)).